Janengethe/AirBnB_clone/README.md

 # AirBnB clone - The console
 <img src="https://www.tabbykatz.com/hbnb.png" width="160" height=auto />

+> This is the first phase of the Airbnb Clone: the console.
+This repository
+> holds a command interpreter and classes (i.e. BaseModel class and several
+> other classes that inherit from it: Amenity, City, State, Place, Review), and
+> a command interpreter.
+The command interpreter, like a shell, can be
+> activated, take in user input, and perform certain tasks to manipulate the
+> object instances.

 ## Background Context
 The goal of the project is to deploy on your server a simple copy of the AirBnB website.
 At the end, we will have a complete web application composed of: